-- 5. Proposals in the settlement fringe, including on the eastern and western approaches to the village should integrate sensitively with respect to its countryside and open setting.
-Exposure of built development from surrounding areas should be minimised. (see Design Code 1.4 in the Mattishall Design Guide and Code document 2023) (See also Policy HOU 04). - 6.
-Development proposals shall set out measures that will be taken to mitigate landscape impact including an appropriate level of native tree and hedge planting, with species that are characteristic of the area, as appropriate.
-Development proposals found to have a harmful impact on the landscape setting of the settlement, or the character and appearance of the open countryside, will not be accepted.
-See also Policy ENV7.
+- 5. Development proposals on the settlement fringe, including on the eastern and western approaches to the village, should integrate sensitively with respect to its countryside and open setting.
+The exposure of built development in the settlement fringe from surrounding areas should be minimised. - 6.
+As appropriate to their scale, nature and location, development proposals should set out measures that will be taken to mitigate landscape impact including an appropriate level of native tree and hedge planting, as appropriate.
+Development proposals that would have an unacceptable impact on the landscape setting of the settlement, or the character and appearance of the open countryside, will not be supported.